Looking for great work from home ideas for moms?

-I could find items for most times extremely inexpensively and resell it, so while I was getting the thrill of shopping I wasn’t just buying up things to keep.
+I could find items most of the time inexpensively and resell them, so while I was getting the thrill of shopping, I wasn’t just buying up things to keep.

-Sure sometimes things sit a while before selling them but for the most part, they flipped quick.
+Sure, sometimes things sit a while before selling them, but for the most part, they flip quickly.